TactiCool-HUN/sf2e-anachronism-automation/README.md

 # Contribution
 If you have suggestions for settings or features please let me know by opening an issue with the suggestion tag!

+## Contributors

+[mechamaya](https://github.com/mechamaya) has made a wonderful little update for me while I was busy with university, lots of thanks to her too!

 # You can support me on Ko-Fi!
 Not at all required, but I'm always happy to have a bit more spending money, uni life is though >.<